TimBilliet/decompiled-crystalclient/README.md

 - alt manager (never worked in the original one anyway)

 ## How to generate a working jar
-1. Run the task "reobfShadowJar"
+1. Run the gradle task "reobfShadowJar"
-2. You can find the jar file at in build/libs/client-1.0.jar
+2. You can find the jar file at build/libs/client-1.0.jar